|

 Luckily, color coding standards have been in place for a very long time -- so

-it is relatively easy to look at most any phone installation and see what phone
+it is very easy to look at most any phone installation and see what phone

-lines 'should' be there.
-The pin layouts (left to right) are as you look at plug
+The pin layouts are left to right as you look at the

-in a jack in the wall (or as you hold a modular plug ready to insert into a
+jack in the wall, or as you hold a modular plug ready to insert into a

 Telephone RJ14 Wall Jack |